Forward Analysis for WSTS, Part III: Karp-Miller Trees: Introduction

-{\bf Differences between very-WSTS and WSTS of \cite{F90}.} The class of WSTS of~\cite[Def.~4.17]{F90} is reminiscent of very-WSTS.
+The class of WSTS of~\cite[Def.~4.17]{F90} is reminiscent of very-WSTS\@.
 It requires WSTS to be finitely branching and strictly monotone, whereas our definition allows infinite branching and requires the \emph{completion} to be strictly monotone.
-Moreover, \cite[Thm.~4.18]{F90}, which claims that its Karp-Miller procedure terminates, is incorrect since it does not terminate on transfer Petri nets and broadcast protocols \cite{esparza99}, which are finitely branching and strictly monotone WSTS.
+Moreover,~\cite[Thm.~4.18]{F90}, which claims that its Karp-Miller procedure terminates, is incorrect since it does not terminate on transfer Petri nets and broadcast protocols~\cite{esparza99}, which are finitely branching and strictly monotone WSTS\@.
 Finally, some assumptions required to make the Karp-Miller procedure of~\cite{F90} effective are missing.

-Due to space constraints, some proofs are deferred to an extended version of this paper freely available online under the same title.